aryahonraopatil/aryahonraopatil/README.md

 ## Connect with me
 - 🤔 I’m learning to navigate my career in the tech industry.
 I would love to discuss your learnings, struggles and passions.
-I like listening to people's stories and understand the complexities of being a human, finding meaning in your work and life and ultimately what really matters in our life!
+I like listening to people's stories and understand the complexities of being a human, finding meaning in our work and life and ultimately what really matters in our life!

 - 💬 Ask me about security, building systems, networks, large language models, my projects, my experiences, coffee, yoga, anything!
 I would love to hear from you!